Table of Contents

-A unique instance of these options is attached to each assigned filter.
+A unique instance of these settings is attached to each assigned filter.
 Select the Filter to apply each instance's settings.

 Use the Duplicates controls to group entries by Source and Event ID then display Latest or Oldest entry along with a count of entries in each group.

 Generic Failed Logon Report properties